JonathanHeyno/markov-chain-sentence-generator/documentation/user_guide.md

 3) Run command `python src/index.py` in the root

 ## Using the program
 The program uses a text interface.
-Currently it is able to read in a given text file, generate a trie structure and search for a list of words determined by the order of the Markov chain.

-1) Put the text file (e.g. 'text_for_pytest.txt') that will be read into the `sourcedata` folder
+1) Put the text file (e.g. 'my_text.txt') that will be read into the `sourcedata` folder
-2) Tell the program to read in the file
+2) Tell the program to read in the file (that is in the `sourcedata` folder).
+There are a few text files you can use for testing, some quite big, for instance 'sherlock_holmes.txt'.
 3) The default order of the Markov chain is 2.
-Change it if you want something else
+Change it if you want something else.
-4) Tell the program to create the trie structure
+4) Tell the program to create the trie structure.
+Note, whenever you change the order of the Markov chain (step 3), you must recreate the trie (step 4).
 5) You can now generate text.
 Give the program a maximum amount of words to generate.